ThanosGkou/testdoc/docs/source/installation.rst

    ExSO.xlsm user interface

-* You can then continue using ExSO through the ExSO.xlsm, which provides an excel-based GUI for the exso API basic functionality
+* You can then continue using ExSO through |xlsm|, which provides an excel-based GUI for the exso API basic functionality
 * Or, use the automatically created virtual environment through your preferred IDE, to directly use the exso API through the command line or an IDE.